 HCA in its appeal of the CMA’s Private Healthcare Market Investigation.

-Lafarge in connection with the Competition Commission’s Market Investigation into aggregates, cement and ready-mix concrete, as well as on its UK building materials joint venture with Anglo American’s Tarmac business.
+Lafarge in its €40 billion combination with Holcim; in connection with the Competition Commission’s Market Investigation into aggregates, cement and ready-mix concrete; and in its UK building materials joint venture with Anglo American’s Tarmac business.

 Metlac in resisting an attempted acquisition by AkzoNobel, and in successfully resisting a challenge brought before the Competition Appeal Tribunal and Court of Appeal against the Competition Commission’s prohibition decision.